On expansions for nonlinear systems, error estimates and convergence issues: Technical tools about functions and vector fields

 \begin{definition}[Regular functions] Let $a, b \in \N^*$ and $K$ a compact subset of $\K^a$.
 Let $k \in \N$.
-We endow $\CC^k(K;\K^b)$, the space of functions whose \emph{real}-derivatives are well-defined and continuous up to order $k$ on an open neighborhood of $K$ to $\K^b$ with the norm
+We endow $\CC^k(K;\K^b)$, the space of functions whose real-derivatives are well-defined and continuous up to order $k$ on an open neighborhood of $K$ to $\K^b$ with the norm

 where the sum ranges over multi-indexes $\alpha \in \N^a$ whose sum is at most $k$ and $f_1, \dotsc, f_b$ are the components of the vector-valued function $f$.
 We denote by $\CC^\infty(K;\K^b)$ the intersection of these spaces over $k \in \N$. \end{definition}